Telstra International Privacy Statement

-- We obtain it from other sources such as regulators, business and marketing mailing list and database providers, industry associations, event providers, publicly available information sources, including public posts on social networking sites.
-We may also collect information about you from our business and commercial partners and our service providers (like identity and fraud checking services).
+- We obtain it from other sources such as regulators, business and marketing lead generation providers, industry associations, event providers and publicly available information sources.
+This could include public posts on social networking sites that you may use to interact with us.
+We may also collect information about you from our business and commercial partners and our service providers (like identity, sanctions and fraud checking services).

 How do we use your personal information?

-- To perform a contract with you or your organisation: If you have ordered a product or service from us, we need to use your personal information so that we can provide that service to you, fulfil our contractual obligations towards you and bill you for it.
-If you don’t give us the correct information or ask us to delete it, we might not be able to provide you with the product or service you ordered from us.
+- To perform a contract with you or your organisation – If you have ordered a product or service from us, we need to use your personal information so that we can provide that service to you, fulfil our contractual obligations towards you and bill you for it.
+If you don’t provide us the correct information, or if you ask us to delete it, we might not be able to provide you with the product or service you ordered from us.

-- Consent you provide: Where we have informed you of the purposes for which your personal information will be used and you have provided your consent for those purposes.
-We would obtain additional consent if the purpose of processing changes.
+- Consent you provide – Where we have informed you of the purposes for which your personal information will be processed and you have provided your consent for those purposes.
+We will obtain additional consent if the purpose of processing changes.

-- To fulfil a legitimate interest: Where it is in our legitimate interest or that of a third party with whom we share your personal information, for the purpose of operating our business.
+- To fulfil a legitimate interest – We may also use your personal information where it is in our legitimate interest or that of a third party with whom we share your personal information, for the purpose of operating our business.
 These legitimate interests are set out as our purposes for processing your personal information below.

 We use your personal information for the following purposes: